Costa Concordia: What happenedContinue reading the main story

-In conversation recorded at 00:42, a coastguard commander ordered the captain to get back on board.
+In a conversation recorded at 00:42, a coastguard commander ordered the captain to get back on board.
 He did not, and went ashore.

 The rescue continued over the weekend, with the ship's safety officer, Marrico Giampietroni, being discovered and evacuated with a broken leg at 12:00 on Sunday.
 A South Korean couple were also rescued.

-He later admitted making a navigational error, and told investigators he had "ordered the turn too late" as the ship sailed close to the island.
+He admitted making a navigational error, and told investigators he had "ordered the turn too late" as the ship sailed close to the island.

 The ship's owners, Costa Cruises, said the captain had made an "unapproved, unauthorised" deviation in course, sailing too close to the island in order to show the ship to locals.Crash investigation

 Automatic tracking systems show the route of the Costa Concordia until it ran aground on 13 January.
-Data from 14 August 2011 shows the ship followed a similar course close to the shoreline, according to Lloyd's List Intelligence.
+Data from 14 August 2011 show the ship followed a similar course close to the shoreline, according to Lloyd's List Intelligence.
 On 6 January 2012, it passed through the same strait but sailed much further from the island.